secretstartups/handbook/cadence/index.html.md

 How elements of our cadence fit together over time:

-1. [Our Purpose](/company/purpose/) is the reason GitLab exists.
-Our purpose is to help people **increase their lifetime earnings** through training, access to opportunities, and the DevOps platform.
-1. [Our Mission](/company/mission) is the way we realize our purpose of increasing people's lifetime earnings.
-Our mission is to make it so that **everyone can contribute** by using our product, to our product, and to our company.
+1. [Our Mission](/company/mission) is to make it so that **everyone can contribute** by using our product, to our product, and to our company.
 1. [Our Vision](/company/vision) is what we want the product to evolve into in the next 10 years, **AllOps** - a single application for DevSecOps, ModelOps, and a Servicedesk.
 1. [Our Strategy](/company/strategy/) is what we'll focus on over the next 3 years in order to make progress towards our vision.
 Our strategy is to be the leading **DevSecOps Platform** by focusing on our three strategic pillars: Customer Results, Maturing the Platform, and Growing Careers.
 1. [Our Yearlies](/company/yearlies/) are annual goals to make progress to our three year strategy.
 We have 3 goals per strategic pillar, for **9 goals** in total.